How Diet Can Trigger Headaches and Migraines

 By recognizing what foods trigger our headaches and making smart eating choices, we can manage headaches better.
 This can really make our quality of life improve.

-Understanding Headaches and Their Causes
+Common Types of Headaches and Their Causes

 Headaches are complex and have many potential causes.
 Headaches come in different types, each with unique signs and triggers.